 Get Enough to Eat

-In an effort to make progress quickly, you may be tempted to diet, try intermittent fasting or simply restrict how much you eat at every meal.
+To make progress quickly, you may be tempted to diet, try intermittent fasting, or restrict how much you eat at every meal.
 Unfortunately, this approach often leads to more problems (2).

-Still, because of your history with an eating disorder, avoiding a binge may become increasingly difficult.
+Still, because of your history with an eating disorder, avoiding a binge may become increasingly complex.

-When you adequately nourish, you’re more likely to feel satisfied and be able to stick to your plan long-term.
+When you are adequately nourished, you’re more likely to feel satisfied and be able to stick to your plan long-term.

 Strive for Balance

-Incorporate foods you enjoy with a balance of protein, fat, fiber and carbohydrates to satisfy hunger and provide needed nutrients.
+Incorporate foods you enjoy with a balanced protein, fat, fiber, and carbohydrates to satisfy hunger and provide needed nutrients.
 Some examples include a salad with salmon and a side of fruit or a cheeseburger with broccoli and sweet potato fries.

 Develop a Plan That Works For You